okta/okta-devices-kotlin/README.md

 ## Getting started

-// TODO link to setup custom authenticator // TODO link to setup push provider // TODO list and explain why [OIDC SDK](https://github.com/okta/okta-oidc-android) or [IDX SDK](https://github.com/okta/okta-idx-android) is required.
-Firebase messaging SDK is required

-See the [Push Sample App] for a complete implementation.
+To use this SDK you will need to create a custom authenticator on your Okta service and provide your push notification credentials.
+See [Custom authenticator integration guide] for more details.

 - **Kotlin Coroutines**: The following sample code assumes that suspend functions are called in a coroutine scope.
 See [Kotlin Coroutines] for more information.

+See the [Push Sample App] for a complete implementation.

 ### Installation